Table of Contents

 1. Kershaw Funxion – Rescue knife with glass breaker

-The Funxion EMT is an updated version of the knife and features a feature-rich design.
-The knife has a partially serrated blade that deploys with the SpeedSafe assisted- opening mechanism.
+The Funxion EMT is an updated knife version and features a feature-rich design.
+The knife has a partially serrated blade that deploys with the SpeedSafe assisted-opening mechanism.

-There is a carabiner clip, a wrench, cord cutter, glass breaker tip, and screwdriver tip hidden inside the K-texture GFN handle.
+There is a carabiner clip, a wrench, a cord cutter, a glass breaker tip, and a screwdriver tip hidden inside the K-texture GFN handle.
 In the event of an emergency, this multitool would be a great addition.
-This knife can be used for an EMT or medic.
+This knife can be used by an EMT or medic.

 There is no denying that they are great at their job and that they make some strange knives.
 The Assist is the same as every other one.

 The knife was designed to be used by emergency, fire and rescue professionals, as well as civilians who like to be prepared.
 There is a partially serrated edge on the 3.687-inch VG-10 blade.
-The easy one-handed opening of the knife is aided by the Round Hole and the protrusion.
+The Round Hole and the protrusion aid the easy one-handed opening of the knife.

 3. KA-BAR BK3 Becker Tac Tool